How to Listen to Spotify with Friends

 Users don’t own the songs and what users download is some data and caches, so it is difficult to share Spotify songs with their friends.
 In this part, we are going to show you how to download Spotify downloads permanently on your devices by using NoteCable Spotify Music Converter and transfer them to your friends easily.
 NoteCable Spotify Music Converter is a brilliant music conversion tool specially designed for downloading Spotify Free and Premium Music.
 In addition, it allows you to download Spotify music in several types of formats, such as MP3, AAC, WAV, FLAC, AIFF and ALAC format.
 It provides users with higher output audio quality than the original quality with a Premium account.

-To access the Spotify Music library, you can log in with either a Spotify Free account or a Spotify Premium account.
+After opening the program and choosing Webplayer Mode, you can log in with either a Spotify Free account or a Spotify Premium account.

-Click the Settings icon in the upper right corner.
+Click the Settings section on the left bar.
 Here you can choose the output format (MP3/AAC/WAV/FLAC/AIFF/ALAC), customize the output audio quality, the output path and how you'd like to name and sort out the converted files.

 If you choose Auto as the output format, NoteCable will convert music at a faster speed.
 For better organizing your music library, you can save the output audio files into the folders sorted out by Artist, Album, Artist/Album, or Album/Artist.
 In addition, NoteCable allows you to customize the name of the output files and save the output audio files in the same order as the original playlist.

-Open a playlist, click the floating Add button, and it'll display all the songs in that playlist.
-Select the songs that you'd like to keep on your devices and then click OK.
+Open a playlist, click the floating Click to add button, and it'll display all the songs in that playlist.
+Select the songs that you'd like to keep on your devices and then click Add.

 Click Convert Now, and NoteCable Spotify Music Converter will immediately start to download the music from Spotify to the customized output folder.

-Once the conversion is done, click the history icon, and you can check all the Spotify songs that have been downloaded successfully.
+Once the conversion is done, click the Converted part, and you can check all the Spotify songs that have been downloaded successfully.
 Go to the output folder and you'll find all the Spotify downloads in MP3/AAC/WAV/FLAC/AIFF/ALAC format.

 Now that the Spotify songs have been downloaded as MP3/AAC/WAV/FLAC/AIFF/ALAC files, you can easily export the Spotify playlists from your computer to other devices to keep them permanently without Spotify Premium.